-Expand my customers knowledge in traditional textile design and production.
+Dedicated to expand my customers knowledge in traditional textile design, natural dyeing processes and production.

 I will always tell the story of these products in the most transparent way possible, through my blog posts, instagram stories and product details.
-My mission is to honour these traditional artisan skills through my designs and their textiles.
-Giving them a contempary twist that makes them timeless and collectable.
+My mission is to honour these traditional artisan skills and processes through my designs and their textiles.
+Giving each a contempary twist that makes them timeless and collectable.

 To use sustainable and organic fibres and materials.

-The leather I use for the shibori dyeing is a by-product of food production.
+The vegetable tanned leather I used for the shibori dyeing and handles is a bi-product of food production.

-I communicate through email and video link – which means I don’t have any big flights and trips to India.
-The video link allows me to see the workshop and its tailors.
+We communicate through email and video link – which means we don’t have any big flights and trips to India.
+The video link allows us to see the workshop and its tailors.

-At the core of everything I do, my position is to design and make beautiful artisan pieces that will live on in your life for years to come and may even be passed down to your children.
+At the core of everything we do, our position is to design and make beautiful artisan pieces that will live on in your life for years to come and may even be passed on to be loved by someone else.

 We have a practical approach.
-This is my on going ethical policy, which I hope will change, improve and keep evolving over time as we learn more dynamic ways of being eco friendly.
+This is my on going ethical policy, which we hope will change, improve and keep evolving over time as we learn more dynamic ways of being eco friendly.